 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

 Kauai is the perfect destination for an unforgettable Hawaiian vacation.
-Kauai is the oldest and northernmost of the Hawaiian Islands.
-It’s known as “The Garden Isle” because of its fertile volcanic soil and abundant rainfalls.
+It is the oldest and northernmost of the Hawaiian Islands and is also known as “The Garden Isle” because of its fertile volcanic soil and abundant rainfalls.
 With its lush landscape and abundance of activities, the island is sure to provide plenty of lasting memories.

 If you’re looking for the perfect Kauai 3-day itinerary, you’ve come to the right place.
 I’ve put together an exciting itinerary that will take you to some of the best spots around the island and leave you with plenty of stories to tell.
 From hikes to beaches, there’s something for everyone in this Kauai itinerary!

 If you’re looking for a great place to stay in Kauai, I highly recommend the Kauai Shores Hotel.
 I stayed there during my 3-day trip and found it to be perfect.
 The hotel is located right on the beach, just minutes away from some of the most beautiful and popular attractions on the island.

 It’s also conveniently located in the middle of the island in Kapaa, making it easy to explore all the different areas of Kauai.

 At Kauai Shores Hotel, you’ll get all the perks you expect from a top-notch hotel, such as free Wi-Fi and a comfortable pool area.
 But that’s not all – they also offer free bikes to explore the island, morning yoga classes, and an amazing onsite restaurant: Lava Lava Beach Club.